ziccardi/jsnrpe-lib/README.md

 ## Found a bug?
 If you found a bug please create a ticket for us on [Github](https://github.com/ziccardi/jsnrpe/issues) with at least the following informations:

-* js-nrpe version you are running
+* jsnrpe-lib version you are running
-* the plugin you are trying to execute
+* what you are trying to execute
-* the plugin package name and version
 * details on the received error
 * operating system name and version
+* node version
 * steps to reproduce